andyatkinson/rideshare/db/README.md

 bin/rails data_generators:trips_and_requests
 ```

+For more data, see SQL scripts in: [db/scripts/README.md](db/scripts/README.md)

 ## Security Goals
 The *Principle of least privilege*[^prin] is followed by creating explicit `GRANT` commands for the `owner`, `app`, and `app_readonly` users.